Skip to Main Content

 Titles

-• Use sentence case for titles (capitalize only the first word and proper nouns)
+• Use sentence case for titles (capitalise only the first word and proper nouns)

 Example: Nanotechnology: Photons make light work